 Rice University supports all students and employees who wish to stop using tobacco products and offers assistance.
 Visit the following links for more information:

-The responsible officer for this policy is the Vice President for Administration.
+The responsible officer for this policy is the Executive Vice President for Finance and Administration.

 David W. Leebron, President